Dortmund Data Bank

 With a view to the synthesis and design of separation processes, fitting and critical examination of model parameters used for process simulation and the development of group contribution methods 1973 a computerized data bank for phase equilibrium data was started by J. Gmehling and U. Onken at the University of Dortmund.

 While at the beginning mainly VLE data for non-electrolyte mixtures (Tb > 0 °C) were considered, later on also VLE including compounds with Tb<0°C, LLE, hE, g∞, azeotropic, cPE, SLE, vE, adsorption equilibrium, polymer data, transport properties, ... for non-electrolyte and electrolyte systems as well as pure component properties were stored.
-The DDB currently (2019-January) contains 8.26 million data tuples for approximately 75,000 components from 85,000 references (175,000 evaluated).
+The DDB currently (2020-December-01) contains 9 million data tuples for approximately 89,500 components from 90,600 references (187,000 evaluated).
 The data bank can be searched online for free (only data from the open literature are reported).

 These data will not be provided by online-services and are not made available to competitors of DDBST GmbH.
 The only access to these data is via a DDB inhouse license.

 The regular yearly update of the DDB can be judged from the figure below.
 DDB grows by nearly 8% per year in data volume.
 Nearly all data input is done at DDBST GmbH in Oldenburg by long term employees with many years of experience with support from colleagues in China, Japan, Korea, Estonia, ….